 - belching, bloating, or a feeling of fullness that worsens after eating

-Several medications decrease stomach acid and help relieve symptoms of gastritis.
-These medications include:
+Medications that can decrease stomach acid and help relieve symptoms of gastritis include:

-- H2 blockers, also known as acid reducers, such as cimetidine (Tagamet) and famotidine (Pepcid)
+- H2 blockers, which are also known as acid reducers, such as cimetidine (Tagamet) and famotidine (Pepcid)

 - proton pump inhibitors, such as omeprazole (Prilosec), esomeprazole (Nexium), and lansoprazole (Prevacid)